IABTechLab/uid2docs/README.md

 - **Open source**: UID2 code is transparent thanks to an open-source framework.

-- **Interoperable**: The framework allows other identity solutions (commercial and proprietary) to integrate and provide UID2s with their offerings.
+- **Interoperable**: The framework allows other identity solutions (commercial and proprietary) to integrate and provide UID2 tokens with their offerings.

 - **Secure and encrypted data**: UID2 leverages multiple layers of security to protect personal and other user data.

 - **Consumer control**: Consumers can opt out of UID2 at any time through the [Transparency and Control Portal](https://transparentadvertising.org).

 ### Technical Design Principles

+The UID2 framework is built on the following technical principles:

 - **Distributed integration**: Multiple certified integration paths provide options for publishers, advertisers, and data providers to generate UID2s.